 Instead of pulling hard against him, I allowed him to swim upstream.
 Keeping in contact, I coaxed him along, back through the pockets and under the whitewater, until he was near the trunk hole again.
 When permitted such a leash, trout often attempt a return to the same place where they were hooked.
 And when the big trout swam upstream of my position again, I was back in control of the fight.
 With side pressure and low rod angles, I worked him hard and fast, until I easily backed him downstream into the waiting net.

 As the wide tail of my biggest wild brown trout this year slid from my fingers, I watched his long form swim back into the deepest greens of the trunk hole.
 I chuckled a little as I replayed the memories of some larger fish that were not so efficiently landed.
-Years ago, I didn’t understand fish fighting principles.
+Years ago, I didn’t understand good fish fighting principles.
 I simply pulled and hoped for the best — all too often reaching an unhappy ending and chalking it up to bad luck.

 These days I know better.
 And I landed that trout because I worked with him and not against him.
 More specifically, I kept his head down and allowed him to return upstream, where I could then fight him hard and fast.